Sibichandru/Sibichandru/README.md

 - 👋 Hi, I’m @Sibichandru
 - 👀 I’m interested in Programming and Problem Solving
-- 🌱 I’m currently learning JAVA
+- 🌱 I’m currently learning VueJS and SQL
 - 💞️ I’m looking to collaborate on Web Development
-- 📫 How to reach me sibi.sibichandru@gmail.com
+- 📫 How to reach me:
+-          sibi.sibichandru@gmail.com

 <!---
 Sibichandru/Sibichandru is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.